 If you’ve spent extended time in Israel prior to making Aliyah, certain benefits may be affected.
-Different government offices have their own policies regarding these situations, and consequently the implications vary depending on the benefit in question.
+Different government offices have their own policies regarding these situations, and consequently, the implications vary depending on the benefit in question.

-Some government offices will not issue confirmation of your eligibility for benefits until after you’ve made Aliyah.
+Some government offices will not issue a confirmation of your eligibility for benefits until after you’ve made Aliyah.

 The time periods spent in Israel are cumulative.
 Any visit to Israel, irrespective of its length, is added to the calculation.
 The only exceptions are time served in the IDF or Sherut Leumi prior to your Aliyah, and up to 12 months spent in Israel on a MASA program will not be included in these calculations.